Severn Barrage: Environmental impact

 The Severn Estuary is a Special Area of Conservation due to the European importance of its ecology.
 The inter-tidal area provides food for over 85,000 migratory and wintering water birds, and represents 7% of the UK's total estuaries.
 There are nature reserves and Site of Special Scientific Interest (SSSI) on the islands of Flat Holm and Steep Holm.

-The Barrage was not supported in the 2003 Energy Review due to "strong environmental concerns" (The same paper also described nuclear power as "an unattractive option").
+The Barrage was not supported in the 2003 Energy Review due to "strong environmental concerns".

 The RSPB opposes any Severn Barrage because of the effect it will have on the feeding grounds that 85,000 birds depend on, stating "The impact a barrage would have is huge.
 This is one of the most important sites in the UK for wild birds and the chances of them surviving if it went ahead are fairly slim.
 There would not be enough room left for all the birds and there would not be enough food for those that remained.
 The estuary is one of the UK's most important sites for water birds and its wildlife value must be taken fully into account."

 The present strong tidal currents in the estuary serve to lift up silt sediment and so keep the water thick with fine particles—around 30 million tonnes of suspended sediment move in the Estuary on a high Spring tide.
 This blocks light-penetration and means that the Severn Estuary marine environment is actually a relative desert, in terms of both plant and fish life.
 The zone of maximum turbidity is confined to the inner Severn and does not extend westwards into the Bristol Channel.
 An estimated 6.4 million tonnes/year of sand moves up and down the Bristol Channel which would be blocked by a tidal barrage; the potential environmental consequences of interrupting this flux of sand include local coastal erosion and loss of coastal habitats.

 The barrage will not create a "lagoon"—as both opponents and supporters have sometimes claimed.
 Tidal power stations by definition require that the tide flows through the barrage, but the tidal range in the Severn would be halved.
 There are claims that the migration of fish would be hampered, but these are contested.
 The Severn bore would also be eliminated.
 Any barrage would be likely to stimulate coastal erosion in some areas, and create a negative visual impact upon the landscape (subjective, similar to wind turbines).
 There would also be negative consequences of the huge amount of concrete (and other materials) needed, with the quarrying of stone likely to impact on other areas.

 DEFRA claims that the environmental effects of the barrage still need more analysis before final conclusions can be drawn.
 The Sustainable Development Commission is investigating UK tidal resources, including tidal power in the Severn Estuary and its environmental impact, and should report mid-2007.